 Respect: We treat all individuals with dignity & respect because mental illness does not define who we are.

 Education: We believe education is a vital component of the recovery process.

 Holistic: We believe a holistic, person-centered approach to wellness.

-Empowerment: We believe in sharing knowledge and resources because individuals can and do recover.
+Empowerment: We believe in sharing knowledge & resources because individuals can and do recover.

-Community: We believe building relationships and partnerships provides the resources necessary to live healthy, integrated lives in the community.
+Community: We believe building relationships & partnerships helps provide the resources necessary to live healthy, integrated lives in the community.